 Brokers, banks, or other nominees that hold shares of Common Stock in "street name" for a beneficial owner of those shares typically have the authority to vote in their discretion if permitted by the stock exchange or other organization of which they are members.
 Brokers, banks, and other nominees are permitted to vote the beneficial owner's proxy in their own discretion as to certain "routine" proposals under the NYSE rules when they have not received instructions from the beneficial owners, such as Proposal 3 (the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year 2022).
 If a broker, bank, or other nominee votes such "uninstructed" shares for or against a "routine" proposal, those shares will be counted towards determining whether or not a quorum is present and are considered entitled to vote on the "routine" proposals.
-However, where a proposal is not "routine," a broker, bank, or other nominee is not permitted to exercise its voting discretion on that proposal without specific instructions from the beneficial owner.
-These non-voted shares are referred to as "broker non-votes" when the nominee has voted on other non-routine matters with authorization or voted on routine matters.
-These shares will be counted towards determining whether or not a quorum is present, but will not be considered entitled to vote on the "non-routine" proposals such as Proposal 1 (the election of directors) and Proposal 2 (the advisory vote related to the Company's executive compensation program).
+However, where a proposal is not "routine," a broker, bank, or other nominee is not permitted to as "broker non-votes" when the nominee has voted on other non-routine matters with authorization or voted on routine matters.
+These shares will be counted towards determining whether or not a quorum is present, but will not be considered entitled to vote on the "non-routine" proposal 1 (the election of directors) and Proposal 2 (the advisory vote related to the Company's executive compensation program).